Mubarak1A/Mubarak1A/README.md

 💫  Experienced and Certified Full-Stack Software Engineer.<br />
 👑  Specialized in Backend Development.<br />
-🌟  Equipped with a software development skills from Alx_africa.<br />
+🌟  Equipped with software development skills from Alx_africa.<br />

 ✨ Seeking opportunities as a Professional Software Engineer to leverage my skills and contribute to innovative technologies addressing challenges in my community, Africa, and globally.